joshuajenner/Cog-UI/README.md

 # Cog

-`Godot 4.0`
+`Godot 4.0+`

-A library of custom nodes and scripts that makes creating UI for games easier in the Godot Engine.
+A framework that makes creating common UI/UX functions for games faster in the Godot Engine.

 ## Installation